 - Cooking classes.

 These along with other forms of experiential therapy are intended to expose patients to new and healthy ways of thinking, problem-solving, and regulating their emotions.

 On the other hand, for those whose opiate misuse has been relatively short-term and moderate, and who have an acceptably stable and safe home environment to return to, doctors may recommend outpatient rehab.

 Instead of residential treatment, an outpatient program offers patients more autonomy in their recovery, on the assumption that when they go home, they and their family members are in a position to ensure a healthy living environment, with little to no chance of relapse.

 An outpatient program for opiate misuse allows patients to maintain school, family, and work obligations; however, they will be required to attend meetings every day, or a few days a week.

 A doctor will recommend a person for outpatient therapy if the person has a support network to go home to, and the doctor is satisfied that this network will provide encouragement and accountability to ensure the individual’s sobriety and alert the treatment center and emergency services if there is a relapse.
 For those who have no such safety net, a doctor is more likely to suggest inpatient treatment.

 Co-Occurring Disorders and Integrated Treatment

-Opiate abuse is a truly devastating public health problem.
+Opiate misuse is a truly devastating public health problem.
 In December 2016, the Centers for Disease Control and Prevention noted that the number of fatalities from heroin and prescription opioid overdoses had overtaken fatalities resulting from gun homicide, to say nothing of the many families and communities torn apart by the new black market for narcotics.
-Treatment is always available, addressing both the psychological and personal reasons behind opiate abuse, allowing clients and their families to find healing and hope for the future.
+Treatment is always available, addressing both the psychological and personal reasons behind opiate misuse, allowing patients and their families to find healing and hope for the future.